 Because, according to laws passed by the DEA, CBD products had to contain only CBD derived from registered hemp farmers, the DEA was concerned that farmers were falsely claiming to be harvesting hemp for research purposes when they were, in fact, simply trying to produce CBD products strictly for commercial use.
 That’s why they required all hemp farmers to submit to the FDA an Investigational New Drug (IND) application.
 This application required hemp farmers to prove that they were growing hemp with the intent to submit it to authorized research laboratories.
 It also required that the researchers obtain the CBD from the farmers before the application was accepted.

 Take note as well that the DEA’s “marijuana extract rule” doesn’t apply to hemp or derivative products such as hemp-derived CBD.
 This is again excellent news.
 There is also a U.S. Hemp Roundtable that protects those who manufacture and use CBD.
 Here is a quick excerpt from them on their site to shed a bit more light on this: “ready to defend that principle if ever the DEA tries to interfere with state pilot programs – or the interstate sale or transport of hemp from those programs – in contravention of clear federal law, as confirmed in the recent Omnibus Spending Law.”

 A New Dawn for Hemp Farmers

-Which now brings us to these latest news.
+This brings us to the latest news.
 Only last week, the 2018 Farm Bill was passed by the Senate.
 This bill determines that for the first time since 1970, CBD is no longer classified as a controlled substance.